Arizona vacation rentals

 World-famous Route 66 runs through Flagstaff, while rugged red rock dominates the sweeping landscapes of Grand Canyon National Park and Monument Valley.
 Outdoors adventures abound, from exploring epic canyons to teeing off at golf events to watching the big hitters at baseball spring training.
 Arizona’s multiple dark sky parks draw stargazers, the north of the state boasts excellent conditions for skiing in the colder months, and the blue-green waters of Havasu Falls make a striking contrast with their rust-hued surroundings.

-When is the best time to stay in a vacation rental in Arizona?
+The best time to stay in a vacation rental in Arizona

 Alongside its vast desert and sweeping plains, Arizona is also home to high elevations and towering mountain ranges, which make winter prime time for skiing and snowboarding.
 This means that cabin rentals in Arizona are a popular choice in the colder months.
 Spring brings balmy temperatures in the high desert, when cacti burst into bloom and baseball season governs.
 As summer rolls around indoor activities become ever more popular due to soaring temperatures.
 The summer heat can be intense here, and sun protection and water are advised when doing anything outdoors.
 Fall brings some of the best weather of the year with sunny days and comfortable temperatures, making it a great time to explore some of the state’s abundant natural beauty — check out the changing foliage as it creeps down the San Francisco Peaks north of Flagstaff.